Allegheny-Computer-Science-300-S2021/lab01-johnsc1/writing/reflection.md

  4. What undesirable consequences could result from the misuse of this method of tool?

+If the data collected through this method is not shared openly, it could result in some countries or groups of people being at greater risk of a condition, disease, or bacteria when they knowledge necessary to treat it already exists.

 ### Second Tool - Genome-Wide Association Study